rija/docker-nginx-fpm-caches-wordpress/README.md

 * setup subprojects for:
 	* a container with WebDAV access to the www data volume container
 	* a container with tools to push logs to services like Splunk
-	* a service discovery tool for the various tiers to find each others
 * test deployment on more cloud providers
 * test deployment on overlay networks where containers are not on the same host
 * Add support for PHP 7